Lecrapouille/MyMakefile/README.md

 Why this project?

-So you don't have to make yours or configure another one for more than 30 seconds.

-Or maybe you wanted to ask: why not simply using CMake instead of this project, CMake is a Makefile generator after all and architecture agnostic?
-The answer would be yes for big projects but I personally never liked CMake for generating makefiles containing more lines than he equivalent hand-made Maykefile, especially for small projects such as mine.
+Or maybe: why not simply using CMake instead of this project?
+CMake is, after all, a Makefile generator and is architecture agnostic!
+The answer would be yes for big projects but I personally never liked CMake for generating makefiles containing more lines than the equivalent hand-made Makefile, especially for small projects such as mines.

 ## MyMakefile Features